 As an ex-offender, you must be prepared to discuss the reason for incarceration with your interviewer.
 It is always good to share what you learned from prison and how you have been rehabilitated.
 Refrain from dwelling on your past; explain and move on to the strengths and skills you bring to the job!

 Look at Your Strengths and Abilities

 These skills can be turned into small businesses or contract work.
 Are you starting to see the possibilities?
 Self-employment works best when you have someone to support you until you can get the business going.
 However, it is also something you can do on the side while working another job as you develop a steady clientele.

-In addition, there are programs that give Small Business Grants to those with a criminal past. (check out the links below) Once you decide what you want to do, go online to Vista.
-There you can order inexpensive business cards.
+In addition, some programs give Small Business Grants to those with a criminal past.
+(Check out the links below.)
+Once you decide what you want to do, go online to Vista.
+There, you can order inexpensive business cards.
 Begin to tell friends and family to look out for those needing your services.

 Talk about your Skills

-Discuss any training or any on-the-job training or apprenticeship programs you have been in or any skills you have developed while you were incarcerated.
+When interviewing, discuss any on-the-job training or apprenticeship programs you have.
+While in or out of prison.
 It is helpful to let the employer know one of the benefits of hiring someone with a criminal history is a tax credit provided by the government.
-There is also a federal bonding program that provides an employer with up to $5,000 against anything they feel may be damaged or stolen.
+A federal bonding program provides an employer up to $5,000 against any damages.

 It’s essential to understand that company policies can change.
 Hiring decisions often depend on the nature of the felony, how much time has passed since the conviction, and the specific guidelines of the local branch or franchise.

 For individuals with felony convictions, looking into local non-profit organizations and re-entry programs is often beneficial to help felons reintegrate into the workforce.
 These programs offer training, job placement, and other resources that can be immensely helpful.